aery32/aery32-refguide/source/project_structure.rst

 .. note::

-    All board related functions are intended to use a namespace ``board`` to not introduce any name collision with other functions added into the project.
+    All board related functions should use a namespace ``board`` to not introduce any name collision with other functions added into the project.

 Build system, ``Makefile``
 --------------------------